matuteiglesias/journal/content/Dev/2025-04-30_Data_Quality_Analysis_with_GQM_and_DataFrame_Corre.md

 ## 📅 2025-04-30 — Session: Data Quality Analysis with GQM and DataFrame Corrections

 **🕒 23:25–23:55**
-**🏷️ Labels**: data quality, GQM, DataFrame, pandas, data cleaning
+**🏷️ Labels**: Data Quality, GQM, Dataframe, Pandas, Data Cleaning
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to conduct a data quality analysis using the GQM (Goal–Question–Metric) methodology and to correct errors in DataFrame processing for further [[data analysis]].
+The goal of this session was to conduct a data quality analysis using the GQM (Goal–Question–Metric) methodology and to correct errors in DataFrame processing for further data analysis.

 ### Key Activities
 - **Data Quality Analysis**: Utilized the GQM methodology to assess data quality through structured guides and templates, focusing on identifying and evaluating problems in example tables.